 Lessons Learned

-- Trends > Individual Values – Visualize movement, not just status.
+- Trends beat individual values – Visualize movement, not just status.
+This principle is the foundation of long-term biomarker tracking.

-- Data Warmup – Show dummy data on first login so the benefit is clear.
+- Data Warmup – Show example data on first login so the benefit is clear before users add their own values.

-In the end, it’s not the number of widgets that counts, but how well they accelerate decisions.
-With a shared data foundation, trust automatically develops – and that’s exactly what Lab2go builds on.
+In the end, it is not the number of widgets that counts but how well they accelerate decisions.
+With a shared data foundation, trust develops naturally.

 Newsletter